Insights from Recent Studies Help You Serve Students More and Grow Your Career

-This study discusses the importance of measuring developmental brain and behavior mechanisms in autism.
-Early intervention strategies can benefit from gathering these measurements early in life.
-Recent findings suggest that, while the physiological processes of autism emerge during mid-fetal development, the defining symptoms for high-risk siblings surface late during the first and second years of life.
+Recent findings suggest that, while autism’s physiological processes emerge during mid-fetal development, high-risk siblings’ defining symptoms surface late in the first and second years of life.

 Efficacy of Behavioral Classroom Programs in Primary School.
 A Meta-Analysis Focusing on Randomized Controlled Trials